JustinMShea/ExpectedReturns/README.md

 * Complete minimal function and data documentation using roxygen2
 * Create short vignettes using `R` markdown to share your code and findings.

-The project will be developed on https://github.com.
-In order to efficiently manage the development of the package, the various tasks and deadlines will be managed here.

 ## Mentors

-Students, please contact mentors below after completing at least one of the tests below

 - EVALUATING MENTOR [Prof. Justin M. Shea](https://www.linkedin.com/in/justinmshea/)
 - [Prof. Brian Peterson](https://www.linkedin.com/in/briangpeterson/)